ta4j/ta4j-wiki/XLS-Testing.md

     public LinearTransactionCostCriterionTest() throws Exception {
         super((params) -> new LinearTransactionCostCriterion((double) params[0], (double) params[1], (double) params[2]));
         xls = new XLSCriterionTest(this.getClass(), "LTC.xls", 16, 6);
     }
+}
 ```

 ### CriterionTest

 An XLS criterion test class must extend (or contain) the CriterionTest class, which provides standard methods for generating ta4j criteria.
 The test class constructor calls the CriterionTest constructor with the criterion's factory lambda function.
 This allows for standard construction of the ta4j criterion via CriterionTest#getCriterion(params) within the unit tests.
 Note that the criterion is built from parameters only (no data) because ta4j criteria are constructed from only parameters.
-The data is only passed to the criterion when the AnalysisCriterion#calculate(TimeSeries series, TradingRecord tradingRecord) method is called.
+The data is only passed to the criterion when the AnalysisCriterion#calculate(BarSeries series, TradingRecord tradingRecord) method is called.

 ### ExternalCriterionTest